Chapter 171 — Driver's License

 Resident Driving Privilege

-When a Minnesota resident's license is revoked or suspended based on a conviction in another state, the commissioner …
+When a Minnesota resident's driver's license is revoked or suspended because of a conviction in another state, the …

 171.182